adityark2603/The-Cadence-Files/Array of Inverters/README.md

 2. Delay elements: Each inverter introduces a small delay, so a chain of inverters can be used to create precise time delays.
 3. Ring oscillators: An odd number of inverters connected in a loop can produce an oscillating signal.
 4. Noise filtering: Helps reshape degraded signals back into sharp digital waveforms.

+For this project, I've chosen 4 inverters.
+The role of capacitors of different capacitance values is to introduce a delay.